Scott Griffiths

-Scott Robert Griffiths (born 27 November 1985) is an English professional footballer who plays as a full-back and is unattached.
+Scott Robert Griffiths (born 27 November 1985) is an English retired professional footballer who played as a full-back.

-He has played in the Football League for Dagenham & Redbridge, Peterborough United, Chesterfield, Crawley Town, Rotherham United, Plymouth Argyle and Luton Town.
+He played in the Football League for Dagenham & Redbridge, Peterborough United, Chesterfield, Crawley Town, Rotherham United, Plymouth Argyle and Luton Town.
 Griffiths has won three titles in his career; the Conference Premier with both Dagenham and Luton, and League Two with Chesterfield.
 He has been capped twice by the England C team.

 Club career

 Early career

 Born in Westminster, Greater London, Griffiths started his career playing for Basildon-based team Beech United in 1998, before signing for Southend United's youth system in 1999.
 He left in 2001 and joined the football academy at Thurrock and Basildon College, where he played for one year.
 Whilst playing for the academy team, they won their league and two cup competitions.
 He was also capped for Essex county football team, and missed out on a place in the England Under-19 team when he was injured before the final trial.

 After college, aged 17, he signed for Isthmian League Division One North club Aveley.